underpostnet/engine/CLI-HELP.md

                                        ipfs-cluster statefulset.
   --contour                            Initializes the cluster with Project
                                        Contour base HTTPProxy and Envoy.
+  --node-port                          Exposes enabled ready services (e.g.
+                                       MongoDB 4.4, Valkey) to the host/public
+                                       network via their NodePort Service
+                                       manifest.
+  --node-selector <k8s-node-name>      Pins the just-deployed StatefulSet
+                                       (MongoDB 4.4 / Valkey) to the given Kubernetes node once it is ready (via a kubernetes.io/hostname nodeSelector).
   --cert-manager                       Initializes the cluster with a Let's
                                        Encrypt production ClusterIssuer.
   --dedicated-gpu                      Initializes the cluster with dedicated